denten-books/plain-text/0-chapter.md

 life in the process of observing the human condition.
 My other compatriot and sometimes mentor, Svetlana Boym, also considers her estrangement as a methodology, applicable to life and scholarship.
-Defamiliarization plays an instrumental part of an immigrant's survival mechanisms.
-The task of the digitally displaced becomes to obstinately retain the discomfort of the encounter with the other.
+Defamiliarization plays an instrumental part of an immigrant's survival mechanism.
+The task of the digitally displaced becomes to obstinately retain the discomfort of the encounter with the machine.
 Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness and integration.
 I dedicate this book then to queers and immigrants, literal and figurative---spatial, literary, technological---to those being displaced